 Whether you’re craving a low-carb keto seafood dish or yearning for a coastal trip of your own, this gluten-free Keto Crab Cakes recipe will transport you to the sand and surf in no time.

-Long Beach Island
+It Started on Long Beach Island

 In case you didn’t know, early September is the absolute best time to head down to the beach.
-My best friend just so happened to be visiting and as I'm still in job search mode, I had plenty of time to get out of the city and head down to Long Beach Island.
+My best friend just so happened to be visiting and as I was still in job search mode, I had plenty of time to get out of the city and head down to Long Beach Island.

-The sand was clean and covered in beautiful shells, the water was the perfect temperature at all times of day and when Matthew came down on Friday the three of us were able to get a whooping score of 235 in beach paddle ball!
+The sand was clean and covered in beautiful shells, the water was the perfect temperature at all times of day and when Matthew came down on Friday the three of us were able to get a whopping score of 235 in beach paddle ball!

-Crab Cakes with a ‘K’
+Crab Cakes – with a ‘K’

-There was a period of time that Matthew and I had the beach house to ourselves, so naturally we jumped on the opportunity to create a new KetoConnect recipe.
-It was actually my best friend that came up with the idea of doing keto crab cakes and they are simple to begin with so what the heck, right?
+There was a period of time that Matthew and I had the beach house to ourselves, so naturally, we jumped on the opportunity to create a new KetoConnect recipe.
+It was actually my best friend that came up with the idea of doing a Keto Crab Cakes recipe!

 Simpler Than Simple